My standard fee for therapy is $160.

 you are housing insecure (spending more than half your income on housing);

-you are unemployed or on ODSP (or similar public assistance);
+you are unemployed, on ODSP, or similar public assistance;

 you make minimum wage and have difficulty earning higher income due to educational background, class background, disability, racial and gender disparities, etc.;